Webhook Integration: Send Change Data to Any External ServiceDeveloper

 • If you need Slack, Discord, or Teams notifications, use the dedicated integrations instead, as they format messages correctly for those platforms

-• Webhooks are available on paid plans
+• Webhooks are available on all plans

 Ready to Track Changes?